EN-JAEYUNSIM/CITS5505-Group-Project/README.md

 | 24095031 | Janki Prafulbhai Rangani | jankirangani          |
 | 24071255 | Xiaoyi Liu               | leah1leah1            |
 | 24022721 | Lian Liu                 | EN-JAEYUNSIM          |

+#### extra content:

+for font family please visit: https://www.w3schools.com/howto/tryit.asp?font=Brygada%201918

+you are welcome to change this, i have just added it initially in intro page.

+##### can anyone find a name of the website and put it instead of AGILE WEB PROJECT